frapierri/VaccinItaly/README.md

 iononmivaccinero

 # Data availability
 A complete list of tweets IDs will be soon available in this repository and updated regularly.
-IDs can be "re-hydrated" in order to get original tweets objects.
+IDs can be "re-hydrated" in order to get original tweets objects to comply with Twitter’s Terms of Service.
+Data is released for non-commercial research use.

 # Statistics
 Check this page for preliminary results: